 CRM is one of the most commonly used types of business software.
-From small business to giant enterprise, you will find sales, support, market teams, and more using CRM.
+From small businesses to giant enterprises, you’ll find sales, support, market teams, and more using CRM.

-If you are hoping to learn what CRM is, what it does, if it’s right for you, and how to choose the right CRM – you’ve come to the right place!
+If you’re hoping to learn what CRM is, what it does, if it’s right for you, and how to choose the right Customer Relationship Management tool – you’ve come to the right place!

 - What Does A CRM Do?